jaboll-ai/Uraniarr/README.md

 > [!CAUTION]
 > This project is really experimental and might not work/break something on your system.
 There will be dragons!

+> [!NOTE]
+> I know the CSS sucks.
+I know there is no download all button for an author yet.
+Shoot me a PR tho :)

 # Lesarr

 Lesarr is a FastAPI-based application for scraping book metadata from ***REMOVED***, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
-It follows a clean architecture, separating routers, services, and models for maintainability and testability.
+It follows a somewhat clean architecture, so if you are interested in contributing, please do so!

 ## Features